dwave-examples/paint-shop-optimization/README.md

 # Multi-Car Paint Shop Optimization

 In car manufacturing, one step of production is painting the car body before assembly.
-A queue of car bodies enter the paint shop, undergo the painting procedure, and exit the paint shop.
+A queue of cars enter the paint shop, undergo the painting procedure, and exit the paint shop.
 For all practical purposes, the sequence of cars entering the paint shop is assumed to be fixed.
 However, the colors assigned to the cars within a given sequence can be optimized.

+In this problem, the sequence of cars queued for painting consists one or more ensembles, which might represent various car models or orders from different customers, for example.
+Some cars of each ensemble are to be painted black and the remainder white.
 The goal of the optimization is to minimize the number of color switches between cars in a paint shop queue, since there is a cost and waste associated with switching paint.
 This problem is known to be NP-hard.
 We demonstrate how to formulate this problem using the constrained quadratic model (CQM) class.

 The problem instances used in this example are generated randomly.
-You can generate your own instances by following the format of the example in `data/exp.yml`, which is taken from the paper by Yarkoni et. al.
+You can generate your own instances by following the format of the example in `data/exp.yml`, which is taken from the paper by Yarkoni et. al (see Ref [[1]](#1)).

 The formulation of this optimization problem can be summarized as: